GoldenEye 007 (1997 video game): Related games

 After GoldenEye 007 was released, Rare began development of a spiritual successor, Perfect Dark.
 Using an upgraded version of the GoldenEye 007 game engine, Perfect Dark was released for the Nintendo 64 in 2000.
 Although the game features a setting and storyline unrelated to James Bond, it shares many gameplay features, including a similar control scheme, mission objectives that vary with difficulty settings, and cheat options unlockable through quick level completions.
 While Perfect Dark was still in development, Martin Hollis left Rare to work as a consultant on the development of the GameCube at Nintendo of America.
 Other members of the GoldenEye 007 team also left the studio to form Free Radical Design.
 The company developed the TimeSplitters series of first-person shooters.
 These games contain several references to GoldenEye 007, including the design of the health-HUD, the nature of the aiming system, and the Russian dam setting of the opening level of TimeSplitters 2.

 After forming a partnership with MGM in late 1998, Electronic Arts published games based on then-recent James Bond films, Tomorrow Never Dies and The World Is Not Enough, as well as entirely original ones, including Agent Under Fire, Nightfire, Everything or Nothing and GoldenEye: Rogue Agent.
 Although Nintendo considered the possibility of bringing GoldenEye 007 to the Wii's Virtual Console in 2006, the game was never released for the platform due to legal issues involving the numerous licence holders with rights to the game and to the James Bond intellectual property.
 In 2006, the James Bond game licence was acquired by Activision.
 Activision published more games, including Quantum of Solace, Blood Stone and a 2010 remake of GoldenEye 007.
 The remake features Daniel Craig as the playable character, contemporary first-person shooter conventions, new level layouts, and online multiplayer.
 Activision lost the James Bond game licence in 2014.

 In 2010, an independent development team released GoldenEye: Source, a multiplayer-only total conversion mod that runs on the Source engine.
 GoldenEye 007 had initially been intended for inclusion in Rare Replay; a behind-the-scenes featurette for the compilation was produced, but was not released until being leaked in 2019.
-A fan remake powered by Unreal Engine 4, GoldenEye 25, was in development and originally scheduled for a 2022 release in honour of the game's 25th anniversary, but it was retooled into an original property called S.P.I.E.S. after MGM sent a cease and desist letter to the developers.
+A fan remake powered by Unreal Engine 4, GoldenEye 25, was in development and originally scheduled for a 2022 release in honour of the game's 25th anniversary, but it was retooled into an original property called S.P.I.E.S. (the title was later changed to Deceive Inc.) after MGM sent a cease and desist letter to the developers.

+Speedrunning

+As of 2025, the game continues to have a strong speedrunning presence, a following it has maintained since at least as far back as 1999, which was when GoldenEye 007 and Perfect Dark speedrunner and gaming documentarian Karl Jobst first discovered the community.